Close

 The most spectacular Christmas trees in London to visit this festive season

-From Jimmy Choo’s offering at Claridge’s to the London Edition’s collaboration with Daniel Lismore, these are the most spectacular Christmas trees in the capital
+From Louis Vuitton's tree made out of trunks at Claridge’s to the London Edition’s collaboration with Campbell-Rey, these are the finest Christmas trees in the capital

 Every festive season, the capital’s finest hotels and cultural landmarks pull out all the stops when it comes to creating the most spectacular Christmas trees in London.
-From Covent Garden’s traditionally elegant pine to Jimmy Choo’s contemporary marvel at Claridge’s and Daniel Lismore’s thought-provoking installation at the London Edition, this year’s offerings are some of the most exciting yet.
+From Covent Garden’s traditionally elegant pine to Louis Vuitton’s magnificent sculptural creation at Claridge’s and Campbell-Rey’s fantastical installation at the London Edition, this year’s offerings are some of the most exciting yet.
 Here, we’ve rounded-up the best Christmas trees in London to visit this season.

 The Glossary Edit